aronakhmad/aronakhmad.github.io/_posts/2020-11-10-Collecting-Twitter-Data-using-Python.markdown

 ---
 title:  "Collecting Twitter Data using Python"
-subtitle: "How could you collect Twitter data?"
+subtitle: "Twitter data is widely used for analysis.
+There are lots of insight we could get from it, but how could you actually collect all those Twitter data tho?
+Click me to find out!"
 author: "Aron Akhmad"
 avatar: "img/authors/cat.jpeg"
 image: "img/Twitter_Data_Collection.jpg"